All Episodes

 We're going to lose.

-He said the Vietnam War is not worth one of our deaths.
+He said, the Vietnam War is not worth one of our deaths.

-This was coming from a military man.
+This was coming from a military man, and he was right.

 Vietnam wasn't a tragedy for them.